iaincollins/icarus/README.md

 A debug build displays debug information on the console and builds very quickly (1-2 seconds).
 The functionality should be the same, however builds may be slower and binary sizes are significantly larger.

-Notes:
+Note:

-* "ICARUS Terminal.exe" depends on "ICARUS Service.exe" being in the same directory to run, or it will exit on startup with a message indicating unable to start the ICARUS Terminal Service, so you must build the service at least before you can launch "ICARUS Terminal.exe" directly.
+"ICARUS Terminal.exe" depends on "ICARUS Service.exe" being in the same directory to run, or it will exit on startup with a message indicating unable to start the ICARUS Terminal Service, so you must build the service at least before you can launch "ICARUS Terminal.exe" directly.

+#### Cross platform development

-* You can also run the service in development mode with `npm run dev:service` together with the web interface started from another terminal with `npm run dev:web`.
+You can also run ICARUS Terminal in development mode, by starting the service with the web interface alongside it.
 Both must be running at the same time.
-You can then interact with the application via browser on `http://localhost:3300`.
-You can use this to do feature development and testing on any platform (e.g. Mac, Linux).
+You can use this to do feature development and testing on any platform (e.g. Windows, Mac, Linux).

+All you need installed is Node.js.

+* `npm run dev:web` start the web interface (has hot reloading)
+* `npm run dev:service` start the service (does not have hot reloading)
+* You can access the UI via http://localhost:3300

+There is currently no one-step build command configured for Unix platforms.

 ## Contributing / Feedback